coderefinery/2021-05-10-workshop/content/_index.md

 <div class="alert alert-info">
 <span style="color:darkred;font-weight:bold">News:</span>

-* We would like to sincerely think everyone for attending, and especially all of the exercise leaders for making this workshop possible.
+* We would like to sincerely thank everyone for attending, and especially all of the exercise leaders for making this workshop possible.
 Please tell others about us and come help us do this more in the future.